 Biotechnology is used extensively in the production of biopharmaceuticals for human and animal use in India.
-Most of these products are in the category of biosimilars and include products such as insulin, hepatitis B vaccine, human growth hormone, and monoclonal antibodies, among others.
-These are produced using host systems such as bacteria, yeast, and cell lines.
-To date, GE plants have not been used as host systems.
+Most of these products are in the category of biosimilars, and include products such as insulin, hepatitis B vaccine, human growth hormone, and monoclonal antibodies, among others.
+They are produced using host systems such as bacteria, yeast, and cell lines.
+To date, GE plants have not been used as host systems for producing biopharmaceuticals.

 Biopharmaceuticals including biosimilars are regulated jointly by b.
 Commercial Production